Add3r/UserAgent-Fuzz-lib/README.md

 🎯 **Primary:**
 - The User Agent Dict python script is designed to scrape from [useragentstring.com](https://www.useragentstring.com/pages/All/)
-- To use as Fuzzing library of user-agents used for vulnerability research tools
+- To use as Fuzzing library of user-agents used for vulnerability research tools (.i.e) [Proxy_Bypass](https://github.com/Add3r/Proxy_Bypass)
 - Organize the data into dictionaries, for faster access (mimicing hashmaps)

 🚀 **Secondary:**